-Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
-For further information on serving notices of hearing, see rule 1.090(d), Florida Civil Rules of Procedure.
+Before proceeding, you should read "General Information for Self-Represented Litigants" found at the beginning of these forms.
+The words that are in "bold underline" in these instructions are defined there.
+For further information, see chapter 61, Florida Statutes, and the instructions for the petition and/or answer that were filed in this case.